-This easy Burmese coconut rice recipe makes a deliciously addictive turmeric-tinted rice, scented with cinnamon and cloves, that’s made for rich Burmese curries.
+This easy Burmese coconut rice recipe makes a deliciously addictive turmeric-tinted rice, made with coconut milk and scented with cinnamon and cloves, that’s made for rich Burmese curries.
 Adapted from a traditional Burmese recipe in Mi Mi Khaing’s Burmese cookbook ‘Cook and Entertain the Burmese Way’, which calls for cooking over embers, but indicates an electric rice cooker is also suitable.

 In brackets after the title of this Burmese coconut rice recipe in Cook and Entertain the Burmese Way (1978), cookbook author Mi Mi Khaing writes “suitable for electric rice cookers”.
 At the end of step 2 she advises that this recipe can be made in a rice cooker by omitting step 5, which calls for placing the rice pot “over embers only and put red-hot coals over lid”.